serafinski/LangGraph-Compare/_sources/getting_started.rst.txt

         ├── json/
         └── reports/

-For more details, refer to the documentation of the :mod:`langgraph_log_parser.experiment` module.
+For more details, refer to the documentation of the :mod:`langgraph_compare.experiment` module.

 Setting up the database
 =======================